FITNESS

 Simple carbs have a very basic (simple) structure.
 To help manage carb intake, some people use carb blocking supplements.
 But does carb blocker work for everyone? chemical structure.
 They may bemonosaccharides, which are made up of a single sugar molecule, like glucose.
 Or they may be disaccharides, which have two simple sugars linked together, as with lactose.

 Think of simple carbs as being somewhat easy for the body to digest.
 Enzymes in the small intestine break down simple carbs before they enter the bloodstream.
 Any sugar that isn't used right away is stored or becomes fat, and that's why eating foods with lots of added sugar can add to your weight.
 Once the starch is broken down, other enzymes help these simple sugars or simple carbs be absorbed into the small intestine.
 Many times these sugars are used for energy but sometimes they are stored as fat.
 In the case of a triathlete, they may want the stored energy for daily training but most of us don’t need the extra layer of energy (fat).
+This is where carb blockers can play a role in managing carbohydrate intake.

 Complex carbs are made up of longer, more complex chains of sugar molecules.
 These sugar molecules are called oligosaccharides and polysaccharides.
 Complex carbs are different than simple carbs in that they take longer to digest than simple carbs do.
 This means they have a smaller impact on blood sugar, causing it to rise more slowly.